Robert-J-H/SharedComputer/readme.md

 * Increase/decrease a value by one with Arrow Up/Down
 * Increase/decrease a value by ten  with Page Up/Down
-* Fetch the current Windows system volume with Space Bar
+* Fetch the current Windows system volume with Space Bar (replaces old value)
 * Select a value (e.g. with Control+A)
 * Overwrite a selected value